ChengSian/GeneralML/README.md

 Supported platform
 ---
-All platform what supported the C++11.
+All platform that supports the C++11.